rydmike/theme_demo/README.md

 ### Providers in `main`

-To provide `keyValueDbProvider` we use a `StateProvider`, typically just a `Provider` would do if we just want to access one predefined concrete implementation.
-In this case we want to define a listener that listens to changes in the `keyValueDbProvider` so we can do some async init and data loading work, when we change to another implementation dynamically from inside the app.
+To provide `keyValueDbProvider` we use a `StateProvider`.
+Typically, a plain `Provider` would do if we just want to access one predefined concrete implementation.
+In this case we want to define a listener that listens to changes in the `keyValueDbProvider`, so we can do some async init and data loading work when we change to another implementation from UI inside the Flutter app.

 ```dart
 /// Provides a [KeyValueDb] DB repository.